How to measure, maximize, and optimize office space utilization

 This approach makes the best use of space and supports hybrid work setups.

-2. Utilize flexible office spaces
+2. Utilize flexible office layouts

 Adaptable office layouts meet staff's various work preferences and requirements.
 Flexible workspaces make it easier to tailor the workspace to different tasks.
 These layouts blend collaborative spaces and quiet areas for concentrated work.
 You can even add multipurpose zones that can be reshaped.